bohdankoshyrets/ios-tasks-ui-tests/TaskDescription.md

 - Logout button shows logout confirmation alert, brings Login screen after confirmation
 - Complete All button checks all tasks as completed
 - Sort by Name button sorts tasks correctly
-- States of tasks persist when we navigate to subtasks screen and back // TODO:
+- States of tasks persist when we navigate to subtasks screen and back

 Subtasks list screen
 - Completing a task with subtasks also completes all subtasks